alexteiga/react-frontend-code-challenge/README.md

 ### Requirements

-The coding challenge is to create a single-page app using React.js and some Plentific API.
+The coding challenge is to create a single-page app using React.js and some Demo API.
 The frontend React app is a Search professional page, the desired project output is the image below:

 ![wireframe](wireframe.jpg)

 - Listing the pros in a table including the columns shown in the wireframe.
-- Using Plentific API.
+- Using a Demo API.
 - Using pagination if the results are more than 20(each page  have a max of 20 results), if no records hide pagination.

 ### Focus points